mwylde/slinky/README.md

 Slinky helps you write rich web applications using compiled web languages like SASS, HAML and CoffeeScript.
 The slinky server transparently compiles resources as they're requested, leaving you to worry about your code, not how to compile it.
+It will even proxy AJAX requests to a backend server so you can easily develop against REST APIs.

-Once your ready for production, the slinky builder will compile all of your sources and concatenate and minify your javascript and css, leaving you a directory that's ready to be pushed to your servers.
+Once you're ready for production the slinky builder will compile all of your sources and concatenate and minify your javascript and css, leaving you a directory that's ready to be pushed to your servers.